aiven/devportal/docs/products/postgresql/howto/restore-backup.rst

     The Hobbyist service plan does not support database forking, so you have to use an external tool, such as ``pg_dump``, to perform a backup.

 To perform a manual backup, see
-`Create manual PostgreSQL® backups </docs/products/postgresql/howto/create-manual-backups>`_.
+:doc:`Create manual PostgreSQL® backups </docs/products/postgresql/howto/create-manual-backups>`.